gabridome/docs/bitcoinclients.md

 The UTXO set is the real kernel of the system because the most important checks a full node do are:

-* Is the signature on the transaction valid? (power of spend)
-* are money created into/during the transaction? (accounting check)
-* Are the funds being spent existent and unspent before? (double spend check)

-This last check requires is the one requiring a legit copy of UTXO set.

 The UTXO set must be shared by all the computers of the network because is the essence of the Bitcoin economic system.